Anski-D/screen_animator/README.md

 : Number of each image to render on the screen.

 * `reposition_attempts`
 : Integer value determines how many times the package should try to position all the images randomly to prevent overlaps.
 When there are a lot of images and/or images are large, this can be difficult.
 This value limits how many times the package will try to avoid overlaps for each image before moving on to the next.
 Negative values place no limit and could cause the animation to become stuck.
 Large values could cause the animations to periodically stall or essentially become stuck.
 Low values might result in some image overlap.
-A value of `0` allows uncontolled overlap.
+A value of `0` allows uncontrolled overlap.

 `timings`

 * `fps`
-: Sets the frames-per-second target for the animation to run out.
+: Sets the FPS target for the animation to run out.
 The target keeps the animations running smoothly, but too high a value might not be achievable and could cause scroll-speed inconsistencies.
 Low values could cause a stuttering effect.

 * `image_change_time`
 : Time in seconds between changes in image positioning.